Create & Learn

 What is Arduino in simple words?

-What is Arduino?
-The Arduino platform is open-source, and consists of hardware and software.
-Arduino boards are simply a type of microcontroller.
-With coding, the boards read inputs from sensors and pushbuttons, and turn it into outputs such as turning on an LED or activating a motor.
+The Arduino platform is open-source and consists of both hardware and software.
+Arduino boards are a type of microcontroller.
+With coding, the boards read inputs from sensors and pushbuttons, and turn them into outputs such as turning on an LED or activating a motor.

 Is Arduino good for beginners?

 Yes, Arduino is good for beginners looking to get into the world of electronics.
-The Arduino board can be used as the brains behind almost any electronics project.
-This versatility, coupled with the fact that Arduino software is free and the hardware boards are relatively inexpensive, make the Arduino platform a great choice.
+The Arduino board can serve as the brain behind almost any electronics project.
+This versatility, combined with the free software and relatively inexpensive hardware, makes Arduino a great choice for getting started.

 Is Arduino easy to learn?